gerekper/ganjaking/wp-content/plugins/polylang-wc/readme.txt

 == Changelog ==

+= 1.9.4 (2024-01-30) =

+* Reduce the number of DB queries for the shop page.
+* Revert canonical redirect of the shop page to avoid an infinite redirect loop.
+* Fix a fatal error when duplicating a page with the featured product block.

+= 1.9.3 (2024-01-09) =

+* Declare HPOS compatibility even when Polylang is deactivated.
+* Fix canonical redirect of the shop page when the language code is not correct.
+* Fix fatal error when Cross-sells are corrupted in database.
+* Fix a fatal error in combination with the plugin ATUM Inventory Management for WooCommerce.

 = 1.9.2 (2023-12-12) =

 * Fix broken shop rewrite rules when saving WooCommerce settings.
 * Fix wrong terms shown after product attributes have been updated with the button "Save attributes".
 * Fix countries list translation when the language is set from the content.
 * Fix a fatal error in cart with Composite products.
 * Fix variable products not copied when translating a product bundle.